andre0707/LineSimplifier/README.md

 LineSimplifier comes with the `Point2DRepresentable` protocol.
 Just conform your type to this protocol to use the simplification algorithm.
 After conforming to the protocol, just use the `LineSimplifier.simplify` function.
 Use the `tolerance` prameter to control the degree of simplification.
 Use the `useHighestQuality` parameter to get the best quality.
 However, better quality requires more time to calculate the simplification.
+If `useHighestQuality` is used, only the *Ramer–Douglas–Peucker algorithm* will be used.
+If `useHighestQuality` is set to false, a pre filtering with a radial distance is used to save some steps in *Ramer–Douglas–Peucker algorithm*.

 LineSimplifier adds the `Point2DRepresentable` conformance to `CLLocationCoordinate2D` and `CGPoint` out of the box.